 Cameron County has acquired the necessary right of way for the future Flor de Mayo bridge.
 Additionally, the necessary right of way for the General Services Administration was also acquired for this future bridge.
 These land purchases have been recategorized from Work in Process to Land Acquisition.
-Currently Cameron County is conducting a feasibility study for this bridge.
+An updated feasibility study was completed in FY19 for this future project.